zellwk/zellwk.com/src/posts/2019-10-02-design-focus-style.md

 No research is complete without checking whether I failed or succeeded at creating focus styles.
 (Bad habit).

-Turns out, I did not create enough focus for links.
+Turns out, I did not create enough focus for the links on my own site.
 The color change was not enough to catch my attention immediately.
 It would have been sufficient if I added the focus ring though!

 <figure role="figure"><img src="/images/2019/focus/zellwk.gif" alt="Tabbing through links on my site."></figure>